tobyfey/amp/README.md

 A.M.P. uses a

 ##Design Principles
-+Creates multimedia educational materials to meet the different needs of our client population +Hand-outs match videos and presentation, providing a reminder clients can take with them +Easy to change and update all multimedia at once, based on feedback or changes in law +Breaks multimedia production tasks into simple roles +Provides the foundation for future projects to allow more personalized, usefuul educational materials
+*Creates multimedia educational materials to meet the different needs of our client population *Hand-outs match videos and presentation, providing a reminder clients can take with them *Easy to change and update all multimedia at once, based on feedback or changes in law *Breaks multimedia production tasks into simple roles *Provides the foundation for future projects to allow more personalized, usefuul educational materials

 ##How Do I Use A.M.P.?